 Plasma TVs also have glass screens, but they also have an anti-glare coating.
 This makes the cleaning instructions the same as the more sensitive LCD, LED and OLED TV screens.
 NEVER use glass cleaner or any commercial cleaner that contains ammonia, alcohol or any abrasives.
 If you do choose to use a commercial TV screen cleaner, make sure it states on the label that it doesn’t contain these harmful ingredients.
 In most cases, however, a clean, soft, dry cloth, like a microfiber cloth, is all you need.
 Even paper towels may scratch the screen.

-Before you start cleaning, turn the TV off, or even unplug it, and let it cool down.
+Before you start cleaning your TV screen, turn the TV off, or even unplug it, and let it cool down.
 This will reduce the risk of static shock.
 An additional benefit of cleaning the blank screen?
 The dust will be easier to see.

 If you use a dry cloth, move it in a circular motion like waxing a car.
 Apply very light pressure –– remember, these screens are pressure sensitive.
 Make sure you don’t push it off of its perch, if it’s on a shelf or stand.
 And turn the cloth over as you clean, to always ensure you’re wiping new areas with an unsoiled part of the cloth.